TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 Releasing a new version consists of the following steps:

+1. Updating the `CHANGELOG.md` file:
+  - Change the **Unreleased** section to the new version
+  - Check if we didn't forget anything important
+  - Remove empty subsections
+  - Update the list of links in the bottom of the file
-1. Bumping the version
+2. Bumping the version
-2. Writing the version files
+3. Writing the version files
-3. Updating the `SECURITY.md` file with the supported versions.
+4. Updating the `SECURITY.md` file with the supported versions
-4. Creating the version bump commit
+5. Creating the version bump commit
-5. Creating the version tag
+6. Creating the version tag
-6. Building the release and pushing to package managers (this is done by CI)
+7. Building the release and pushing to package managers (this is done by CI)
-7. Editing the release notes

 Our development tooling helps with this process.
 The `mage` command has the following commands for version bumps: